codebyalaa/codebyalaa/README.md

 - 👋 Hi, I’m Alaa Alzahrani, you can find my projects under @codebyalaa
 - 👀 I’m interested in Art and Visiuals
 - 🌱 I’m currently learning AI and ML from UT Austin
-- I have compeleted my MS in Biomedical Engineering and BS in Biotechnology
+- I have completed my MS in Biomedical Engineering and BS in Biotechnology
 - 💞️ I’m looking to collaborate on AI, medical devices, IOS Apps, and websites.
 - 📫 How to reach me by email send2alaa@gmail.com
 - 😄 Pronouns: She/Her